-In spite of the fact that the Rwandan government has made the fight against infectious diseases a national priority, AIDS/HIV remains one of the country’s major public health concerns.
-The virus has affected the lives of thousands of Rwandan families.
-HIV also has strong economic implications as it tends to affect the country’s most productive age group.
-At 2.9 per cent, Rwanda has a comparatively high HIV prevalence rate.
-However, over recent years, the scale-up of anti-retroviral therapy has been a success.
+In spite of the fact that the Rwandan government has made the fight against infectious diseases a national priority, HIV/AIDS remains one of the country’s major public health concerns.
+Around 2,9 per cent of the population is affected, which means that the lives of many families and children are marked by the disease.
+However, over recent years, the availability of anti-retroviral therapy has improved.

 SOS Children's Villages in Rwanda

 SOS Children’s Villages has been working in Rwanda since 1978.
 We are currently reviewing the way in which we support vulnerable families and children in Rwanda.
 The national childcare policy specifies that children without parental care should live with family members, whenever it is possible and in the child’s best interests.
 For many years SOS Children’s Villages provided care in SOS families to children who had lost parental care.
 But in light of the childcare policy, SOS Children’s Villages is currently playing a key role and working with the government in evaluating whether children in our care can now return to live with their families.
 If this is possible, we will support them during the period of change and adjustment.